Libraries & toolchains

 Can be used to factorize a configuration.
 See this document on what should/can go into this file.

 When it comes to training transformer based LLM, it becomes crucial to efficiently compute the attention mechanism.
 For Nvidia GPUs, a reference implementation is flash-attn.
-To ensure a seamless inter operation of a PyTorch code on Nvidia or AMD GPUs, AMD forked the project.
-That being said, the AMD package is not available in the official PyPi repository, you have to compile it yourself.
+There exist a ROCm flash-attention repository that has not been merged into upstream flash-attention.
+That being said, an AMD flash attention package is not available in the official PyPi repository, you have to compile it yourself.

 Note